Contents

 Downloads

 - The alsa-emu-0.4.2.patch.gz driver source.
 This is in the form of a patch that can be applied to the current CVS tree of ALSA.
 I don't think that it will patch the latest release of ALSA so be sure to use an up to date CVS tree.
-You may find that your browser removes the .gz without actually unzipping it so you have to ungzip it by hand.
-This only happens from the pipex server.

 - Source to a slightly modified version of sfxload alsa-sfx.tar.gz or as a patch against sfxload-0.4.2.

-instead of the one in the
+- Use this playmidi1.c instead of the one in the

-alsa-lib/testdirectory. - Earlier restrictions on the soundfont you can use no longer apply.
+directory. - Earlier restrictions on the soundfont you can use no longer apply.
 But if you don't have a suitable one use GU11-ROM.SF2.gz (as supplied with RedHat).

 Apply patch

-cd ..where-ever/alsa-driver patch -p1 < alsa-emu-0.4.2.patch
+patch -p1 < alsa-emu-0.4.2.patch

 Driver

-aclocal autoconf ./configure --with-sequencer=yes --with-isapnp=yes --with-debug=full make install
+./configure --with-sequencer=yes --with-isapnp=yes --with-debug=full

 --with-cards=sbawe